uptonking/note4yaoo/note-web-optimization-render-performance.md

 ## Simplify Paint Complexity and Reduce Paint Areas

 - Tips
-  - Changing any property apart from transforms or opacity always triggers paint.
+  - Changing any property apart from transform or opacity always triggers paint.
   - Paint is often the most expensive part of the pixel pipeline; avoid it where you can.
   - Reduce paint areas through layer promotion and orchestration of animations.
   - Use the Chrome DevTools paint profiler to assess paint complexity and cost; reduce where you can.